datagrok-ai/public/help/stories/enterprise-story.md

 compound solubility (also generated on the fly), while people from the legal department will see patents related to that molecule.

-## Machine Learning and Data Science
+## Machine learning and data science

 It is estimated that data scientists spend about 80% of their time finding, cleaning, and organizing data - and this is exactly what our platform excels at.
 It is also easy to use scripts